-If you have a baby and you were using lxifi during your pregnancy, it is important to tell your baby's doctor and other healthcare professionals about your lxifi use so they can decide when your baby should receive their vaccinations, including live vaccines, such as BCG (used to prevent tuberculosis) rotavirus vaccine or any other live vaccines.

-If you received Ixifi while you were pregnant, your baby may be at higher risk for getting an infection.
-It is important that you tell your baby's doctors and other health care professionals about your Ixifi use before the baby receives any vaccine.
-Administration of BCG vaccine within 12 months after birth to the baby whose mother received Ixifi while pregnant may result in infection in the newborn with severe complications, including death.
+If you have a baby and you were using Inflectra[®] during your pregnancy, it is important to tell your baby's doctor and other healthcare professionals about your Inflectra[®] use so they can decide when your baby should receive their vaccinations, including live vaccines, such as BCG (used to prevent tuberculosis), rotavirus vaccine or any other live vaccines.
+If you received Inflectra[®] while you were pregnant, your baby may be at higher risk for getting an infection.
+It is important that you tell your baby's doctors and other health care professionals about your Inflectra[®] use before the baby receives any vaccine, including live vaccines such as the BCG vaccine (used to prevent tuberculosis), rotavirus vaccine, or any other live vaccines.
+Administration of BCG vaccine within 12 months after birth to the baby whose mother received Inflectra[®] while pregnant may result in infection in the newborn with severe complications, including death.
 For other types of vaccines, discuss with your doctor.

-If you are breast-feeding, it is important that you tell your baby's doctors and other healthcare professionals about your lxifi use before your baby is given any vaccine.
+If you are breast feeding, it is important that you tell your baby's doctors and other healthcare professionals about your Inflectra[®] use before your baby is given any vaccine.
 Live vaccines should not be given to your baby while you are breast-feeding unless your baby's doctor recommends otherwise.

-Severely decreased numbers of white blood cells have also been reported in infants born to women treated with infliximab for injection during pregnancy.
+Severely decreased numbers of white blood cells have also been reported in infants born to women treated with Inflectra[®] during pregnancy.
 If your baby has continual fevers or infections, contact your baby's doctor immediately.

-It is not known if Ixifi can affect your ability to have children in the future.
+It is not known if Inflectra[®] can affect your ability to have children in the future.